jeremiahalfreds/ASP.NET/README.md

-# Diary app where your privacy is essential......
+# Diary app where your privacy is essential.
+ Heyyyyyyyyyyyyyy, this is for you my frined.